uoft-csc320/misty-water-effect/README.md

 Compared to the single capture from a burst of images in the [previous section](#topic-1-overview-of-opencv-in-python) the water looks much smoother, achieving the misty effect we wanted.

-## Topic 3: Grayscale vs. 3-channel colour images
+## Part B: Generating greyscale misty effect images

-In the previous two sections, we chose to manipulate the coloured (RGB) image.
-We can also choose to read our images in greyscale:
+In the [previous section](#part-a-implementing-the-misty-water-effect-on-colour-images), we chose to manipulate the coloured (RGB) image.
+We can also choose to manipulate our image in greyscale.
+All that is need to be done is a quick OpenCV flag switch in the reading process.
+Doing so, we can get a greyscale example original image:

 ![misty0](media/figure3.png)

-Repeating the same exercise as before with generating the misty water effect on greyscale images:
+Repeating the same exercise as before with generating the misty water effect on greyscale images (without writing extra code):

 ![misty0](media/figure4.png)